-The unaudited pro forma balance sheet data as of December 31, 2013 reflects (i) the automatic conversion of all outstanding shares of the Company's convertible preferred stock into an aggregate of 14,410,233 shares of common stock after giving effect to the adjustment of the conversion ratio for the Company's 1-for-2 reverse stock split and (ii) the reclassification of the preferred stock warrant liabilities to additional paid-in capital.
-Each share of convertible preferred stock will automatically convert into shares of common stock at its then effective conversion rate immediately upon the earlier of (i) the closing of a firm commitment underwritten initial public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, with proceeds to the Company of not less than \$20 million (net of underwriting discounts and commissions) based on a pre-offering enterprise value of at least \$250 million ("Qualified IPO"), (ii) or upon the date specified by a vote of the holders of at least 75% of all then-outstanding shares of convertible preferred stock voting together as a single class on an as-converted to Class A common stock basis, provided that the Series C preferred stock will not be converted as a result of such a vote without the consent of the holders of a majority of the shares of Series D preferred stock then outstanding.
+The unaudited pro forma balance sheet data as of December 31, 2013 reflects (i) the automatic conversion of all outstanding shares of the Company's convertible preferred stock into an aggregate of 28,820,481 shares of common stock and (ii) the reclassification of the preferred stock warrant liabilities to additional paid-in capital.
+Each share of convertible preferred stock will automatically convert into shares of common stock at its then effective conversion rate immediately upon the earlier of (i) the closing of a firm commitment underwritten initial public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, with proceeds to the Company of not less than \$20 million (net of underwriting discounts and commissions) based on a pre-offering enterprise value of at least \$250 million ("Qualified IPO"), (ii) or upon the date specified by a vote of the holders of at least 75% of all then-outstanding shares of convertible preferred stock voting together as a single class on an as-converted to Class A common stock basis, provided that the Series C preferred stock will not be converted as a result of such a vote without the consent of the holders of a majority of the shares of Series D preferred stock then outstanding, and the Series D preferred stock will not be converted as a result of such a vote without the consent of the holders of a majority of the shares of Series D preferred stock then outstanding.

-The pro forma basic and diluted net loss per share calculations for the year ended December 31, 2013 reflect the conversion upon a Qualified IPO or upon the consent of the holders of at least 75% of all then-outstanding shares of convertible preferred stock voting together as a single class on an as-converted to Class A common share basis of all outstanding convertible preferred stock into shares of common stock using the as-if-converted method, as of January 1, 2013.
+The proforma basic and diluted net loss per share calculations for the year ended December 31, 2013 reflect the conversion upon a Qualified IPO or upon the consent of the holders of at least 75% of all then-outstanding shares of convertible preferred stock voting together as a single class on an asconverted to Class A common share basis of all outstanding convertible preferred stock into shares of common stock using the as-if-converted method, as of January 1, 2013.